 When using these general data and information, Encore Tickets does not draw any conclusions about the individual data subject.
 Encore Tickets analyses such data anonymously and uses the information statistically with the aim of optimising our web services and increasing the data protection and data security of our enterprise, and to ensure an optimal level of protection for the personal data we process.
 Any anonymous data contained in these log files is in any case stored separately from the personal data provided by our customers.

 You may, at any time, prevent the setting of cookies through our website by various means, such as changing the settings in your Internet browser, which can permanently deny the setting of some, or all cookies.
 Cookies can also be deleted at any time in most popular Internet browsers or by using other software programs.
 However if the data subject deactivates the setting of cookies in the Internet browser used, not all functions of our website may be usable.

-With your consent, we will collect your personal data including your name and email address, approximate location, purchase information, opt-in data and preference information for the provision of advertising, including the sharing of promotional offers, and to update you about products and services which may be of interest and relevance.
+With your consent, we will collect your personal data including your name, email address and date of birth, approximate location, purchase information, opt-in data and preference information for the provision of advertising, including the sharing of promotional offers, and to update you about products and services which may be of interest and relevance.
 Marketing subscriptions made on the Site, unless otherwise explicitly indicated, are made to our E-Commerce Partner who will provide you with marketing services.
 Encore do not own this data and will only pass it on to our E-Commerce Partner as a data Processor.